Chart Color Schemes

 Educational outcomes in Laurieton - Bonny Hills fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 16.4%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 11.6%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 43.5% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (32.8%).
+The area's university qualification rate is 16.4%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent, at 11.6%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.1%).
+Vocational credentials are also common, with 43.5% of residents aged 15 and above holding them – advanced diplomas account for 10.7% and certificates for 32.8%.

-A total of 21.6% of the population is actively pursuing formal education, comprising 8.0% in primary, 6.6% in secondary, and 2.1% in tertiary education.
+A notable 21.6% of the population is actively engaged in formal education, including 8.0% in primary education, 6.6% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education